 Marsworth is on the B489, approximately three miles from the Tring turn off on the A41 by-pass.
 Tring town centre is approximately four miles away from this site and Aylesbury is approximately eight miles away.

 The moorings are in the centre of the village, between Marsworth Junction (Aylesbury Arm) and Bridge 132.
-Access to the site is via steps adjacent to the White Lion pub.
+Access to the site is via steps adjacent to the (now closed) White Lion pub.

 There is no designated car parking at this site so moorers must make alternative arrangements.
 There is a Pay and Display visitors car park at Startops Reservoir nearby.